MuskanKataria10/Cafe-Menu/README.md

 # Cafe-Menu
-Prices of Coffee and Desserts
+Prices of Coffee and Desserts.
 This is developed using HTML and CSS only.